12rambau/sphinx-social/README.rst

 Overview
 --------

-Ths extention provide support to embed social media posts in your Sphinx based documentation.
+Ths extention provides support to embed social media posts in your Sphinx based documentation.

 each service is served by a custom directive like :